nacyot/docker-ipythons/ijulia/README.md

 # IJulia = Ipython + Julia langauage Kernel

-Igo is a Docker image for iptyhon whice use julia language kernel.
+IJuila is a Docker image for iptyhon whice use julia language kernel.

 # Usage